sardariuss/godwin/README.md

  - be able to rare NFTs vs tokens

 ### Later
+ - add decay so the older the question (or the vote?) the less change on the user profile
+ - add profile indicators (boldness etc.)
  - add possibility to comment questions (ordered by upvote, like reddit)
  - add moderating features (tag questions as duplicate, hide sensitive questions)
  - be able to follow users